Ram-Raghav-S/weather-app/README.md

 ## Details

-This project using the [OpenWeatherMap api](https://openweathermap.org/api) for accessing weather information.
+This project uses the [OpenWeatherMap api](https://openweathermap.org/api) for accessing weather information.